tcharris2/MTP_Fd_Regen/README.md

 # Purpose:

-This study aims at investigating the individual and interactive affects of climatic distance from provenance of origin and harvesting method on the the survival and performance of interior Douglas-fir seedlings.
+This study aims at investigating the individual and interactive effects of climatic distance from provenance of origin and harvesting method on the the survival and performance of interior Douglas-fir seedlings.

 # Keywords: